Skip to content

 Burger King Signage, 1970s

-Jones Knowles Ritchie, a branding agency currently killing it with a string of amazing rebrands in recent years, got in touch to talk about refining a logo they’d done and adding some localizations.
+Jones Knowles Ritchie, an agency responsible for a string of amazing rebrands in recent years, got in touch to talk about refining a logo they’d done and adding some localizations.
 The team had already got the logo to a really great place, and the colour palette was perfect.

 New Burger King Logo, 2020